thanosz/dnsforwarder/README.md

 ## Notes

 - Since `dnsforwarder` needs to create and delete files in the system’s `/etc/resolver` directory, it requires sudo to run.
+Alternatively you can manually change ownership of /etc/resolver to your running user.
 - You can set the system DNS server to 127.0.0.1 from the MacOS settings.
 In this case `dnsforwarder` will use 1.1.1.1 as the system-set DNS server